 Located on Richmond Hill, what was once a run-down Edwardian cottage is now a family home.
 On a pint-sized plot of just over 170-square metres, the period home, with its picket fence, cleverly conceals three levels (utilises the fall of the land).
 Benefiting from two street frontages, with the front being the retained heritage, the rear elevation, with its roof-top terrace, is contemporary.

-And on the top level, adjacent to the study/second living area is a generous roof deck, offering amazing views of Melbourne’s skyline.
+On the top level, a generous roof deck adjacent to the study/second living area offers amazing views of Melbourne’s skyline.
 Complete with outdoor barbeque, this deck functions as an outdoor room and its form responds to the slope of neighbouring roofs, thereby creating a protective enclave.

 While there are still vestiges from the past, including the exposed red brick walls in the corridor of the original cottage, there are contemporary ‘textures’ to appreciate: acid washed cedar formed concrete ceilings, timber floors and bespoke joinery throughout.
 And while the dimensions of this place can be ‘read’ from the secondary street, it still appears as a single storey cottage from Stanley Street.
 The only exception is the mirrored metal facade peaking above the home’s parapet, a solution for this heritage protected street.